 Cloud App Catalog customization:

 - App tags: You can now create custom tags for apps.
-These tags can then be used as filters for deeper diving into specific types of apps that you want to investigate.
+These tags can be used as filters for diving deeper into specific types of apps that you want to investigate.
 For example, custom watch list, assignment to a specific business unit, or custom approvals, such as “approved by legal”.

 - Custom notes: As you review and assess the different applications that were discovered across your environment, you can now save your conclusions and insights in the Notes.

 - Custom risk score: You can now override the risk score of an app.
-For example, if the risk score of an app is 8 and it is a sanctioned app in your organization, you can change the risk score to 10 for your organization.
+For example, if the risk score of an app is 8 and it's a sanctioned app in your organization, you can change the risk score to 10 for your organization.
 You can also add notes to make the justification of the change clear when anyone reviews the app.

-New log collector deployment mode: We are starting to roll out a new deployment mode is now available for the log collector.
+New log collector deployment mode: We're starting to roll out a new deployment mode is now available for the log collector.
 In addition to the current virtual-appliance based deployment, the new Docker (container) based log collector can be installed as a package on Windows and Ubuntu machines both on-premises and in Azure.
 When using the Docker, the hosting machine is owned by the customer, who can freely patch and monitor it.

 - The Cloud App Catalog now supports over 15,000 discoverable apps

 - Compliance: Cloud App Security is officially SOC1/2/3 certified by Azure.
-For the full list of certifications see Compliance offerings and filter the results for Cloud App Security.
+For the full list of certifications, see Compliance offerings and filter the results for Cloud App Security.

 - Improved parsing: Improvements were made in the Cloud Discovery log parsing mechanism.
 Internal errors are significantly less likely to occur.